YOUR PERSONAL INFORMATION - GENERAL DATA PROTECTION REGULATION (GDPR)

 How Long I Retain Your Information for

-In line with the lawful basis required by the Federation of Holistic Therapists (FHT) code of conduct and professional practice, I will keep your information for a minimum of 10 years after last treatment.
+In line with the lawful basis required by the Federation of Holistic Therapists (FHT) code of conduct and professional practice (with whom I hold my professional insurance) I will keep your information for a minimum of 10 years after last treatment.
 Children’s records will be kept for a minimum of 10 years after they reach adulthood.

 Your data will not be transferred outside the EU without your consent.